zhenning/riak_wiki/pages/Riak/Searching-and-Aggregating-Data/Secondary-Indexes/Secondary-Indexes.md

 ```

 * The object has been stored with a primary bucket/key of: users/john_smith
-* The object now has a secondary index called “twi+er_bin” with a value of: jsmith123
+* The object now has a secondary index called “twitter_bin” with a value of: jsmith123
 * The object now has a secondary index called “email_bin” with a value of: jsmith@basho.com

 ### Querying the object with Secondary Indexes: